PASSAGE USA Student Employment

 PASSAGE USA Internships

-Part of the PASSAGE USA curriculum involves work development skills.
-During the first two semesters, we place our students in on-campus internships, while the final two semesters we place our students in off-campus internships.
+Part of the PASSAGE USA curriculum involves the development of work skills.
+During the first two semesters, we place our students in on-campus internships, while for the remaining semesters we place our students in off-campus internships and/or jobs.
 Between the practical experience of working and more traditional classroom instruction, PASSAGE USA students improve their employability skills as well as earn a paycheck.

-- Students receive one-on-one supports from peer mentors and Employment Coordinator.
+- Students receive one-on-one support from peer mentors and the employment team staff.

 - Students receive on-the-job training as well as off-the-job training to work on employability skills.